dentemple/NEPAjs-website/README.md

   - `yarn start` will run the client in development mode
   - `yarn test` will run the test watcher
+  - 'yarn test -- --coverage' will run the coverage report
   - 'yarn build' will build the app for production

 ## Acknowledgements